grafov/streamsurfer/README.md

  * probe chunks with `mediainfo` utility (from ffmpeg)
  * REST HTTP to represent collected data and utility control
  * aggregate and analyze statistics from other hlsprobe nodes
+ * persistent storage for statistics and reports generation

 This utility can't be used for HLS playback.